ual-arm/PID_Challenge/README.md

 - Modifying a parameter will automatically simulate the system in closed-loop with your designed controller.
 - You can choose the parameter by moving the slide bar, clicking the arrows, or typing directly in the text box.
 - The controller will be tested to track a unitary step change in the reference and to reject  a unitary step in the disturbance.
-- Your performance will be evaluated by the sum of the total error plus the control effort.
+- The sum of the total error plus the control effort will evaluate your performance.
 - The best and the current indices will be displayed during the experiment.
 - You can always return to the starting parameters by clicking the Reset button.
 - After 45 seconds, you move to the next level.